mihaibujanca/slambench3/README.md

 make slambench APPS=kfusion,lsdslam
 ```

-The current benchmarks identifiers are efusion, infinitam, kfusion, lsdslam, monoslam, okvis, ptam, orbslam2, svo.
-You will find more information to downdload and compile use-cases with the ``make usecases`` command.
+You will find more information about the identifiers and instructions to download and compile use-cases with the ``make usecases`` command.

 #### 4. Datasets ####